Pick Your Language (Translate)

-Maritime Systems Engineering; Marine Electronics; Maritime Technology & Logistics; and Marine Policy and Management Education & Training in Tokyo
+Merchant Marine Training, Maritime Systems Engineering, Marine Electronics, Logistics, and Marine Policy Programs and Training in Tokyo

 Tokyo University of Marine Science and Technology (TUMSAT) is a national university in Tokyo, Japan and the only university in Japan specifically dedicated to research and education on sea.
 The university was established by merging Tokyo University of Mercantile Marine and Tokyo University of Fisheries in 2003.
 The university plays a significant role in maritime education within Japan, since both pioneering predecessor universities specialized in related fields based upon traditions of over one hundred years.
 The main campus (Shinagawa Campus) is located in Minato, Tokyo and another campus (Etchujima Campus) is in Koto, Tokyo.